 - How to Plan a 3-Day Tour of Hong Kong's Highlights

-- Things to Do on a Stopover in Hong Kong
+- 5 Things to Do to Make the Most of Your Stopover Time in Hong Kong